-This week’s podcast discusses, among other timely federal tax headlines, the latest phishing scam targeting tax professionals, which uses spoofed emails from education providers.
-You can listen to the podcast here and read the corresponding notes here.
+This week’s podcast focuses exclusively on updates to the proposed tax reform bill.
+You can listen to the podcast here, view the video version here, and read the corresponding notes here.
 To stay current on federal tax updates, visit our podcasts page, where we upload a new episode each week.

 This week’s podcast covers the following items related to the Tax Reform and Jobs Act: JCT Description of the Senate version of the Tax Reform and Jobs Act First Amendment – House Version Tax Reform and Jobs Act Second Amendment – House Version Tax Reform and Jobs Act You can listen to the podcast here and view […]

 Growing your firm is a year-round process.
 Explore options in structuring positions for all firm sizes focused on sales and marketing to help kick growth into high gear with the PCPS Marketing and Sales Roles in Accounting tool.
 This free tool will be available until the end of November, at which point it will be […]